cleanlab/examples/README.md

 ```

 It is recommended to run the examples with the latest stable cleanlab release (`pip install cleanlab`).
-However be aware that notebooks in the master branch of this repository are assumed to correspond to master branch version of cleanlab, hence some very-recently added examples may require you to install the master branch of cleanlab (`pip install git+https://github.com/cleanlab/cleanlab.git`) instead.
+However be aware that notebooks in the master branch of this repository are assumed to correspond to master branch version of cleanlab, hence some very-recently added examples may require you to instead install the master branch of cleanlab (`pip install git+https://github.com/cleanlab/cleanlab.git`).

 You may run the notebooks individually or run the bash script below which will execute and save each notebook (for examples: 1-5, 9-10).